monora/rgl/README.md

 or download the latest sources from the git repository http://github.com/monora/rgl.

+If you are going to use the drawing functionalities install [Graphviz](http://www.graphviz.org/).

 ## Running tests

 Checkout RGL git repository and go to the project directory.
 First, install